March 5, 2019 376

 An ethics hotline is a special telephone line established to enable employees to bypass the normal chain of command in reporting grievances and serious ethical problems.
 An executive designated to investigate and help resolve issues that are reported usually handles the line.
 A hotline facilitates the internal handling of problems and thus reduces the likelihood that employees will become external whistleblowers.
 A whistle-blower is an employee who reports a real or perceived wrongdoing, he should not be allowed to report outside.

-A code of ethics is a document prepared for the purpose of guiding organization members when they encounter an ethical dilemma.
+A code of ethics is a document prepared for guiding organization members when they encounter an ethical dilemma.

 This is a systematic effort to assess conformance to organization ethical policies, aid understanding of those policies and identify serious breaches requiring remedial action.
 Some organizations conduct an ethics audit.
-It is very imperative that all the organizations should be conducting an ethics audit.
+All the organizations must be conducting an ethics audit.

 Don’t forget to share this post!